hassanjumah/MaltemProject/README.md

 running the back end application : please make sure to run the back end part first. to do so you'll have to run class MoviesApplication.java (embeeded tomecat will be launched on port 8080)

-# part 2 : front end
+# Part 2 : Front end
 this part is developped using Angular 8 + bootstrap 3

 we have 4 major web components :